Friends of Animals blocks contraceptive project in the Pine Nut Mountains of Nevada.

-Friends of Animals and another group, Protect Mustangs and Friends of Animals, previously delayed the Pine Nut Mountains trial of ZonaStat-H with a lawsuit filed in January 2015.
+Friends of Animals and another group, Protect Mustangs, previously delayed the Pine Nut Mountains trial of ZonaStat-H with a lawsuit filed in January 2015.

 Gloated Friends of Animals president Priscilla Feral, “We are extremely happy to have killed the pilot project and to put a stop to the forced drugging of Pine Nut mares with the fertility control pesticide PZP for a second time.”